GeraldRyan/GeraldRyan/README.md

 - 🌱 I’m currently learning:

-React and Next, Python and Datascience and C.
+C, C++, Python and Data Structures.

 - 👯 I’m looking to collaborate on: